Should You Fit an Under Sink Filter or Install a Whole House Water Filter?

 There is no single correct answer to this as everyone’s situation is different and a number of factors need to be considered.

 Ideally, before choosing any water filter, a water test should be undertaken to determine accurately what is in your water and what needs to be removed.
 For example you probably would not need a filter that removed fluoride if your water is not fluoridated.
-Whilst a water test may seem like an unnecessary expense when you’re already having to buy a filter system, it can in fact save you money over time by avoiding paying for a system that does more than it needs to or doesn’t take out something that needs removing.
+Whilst a water test may seem like an unnecessary expense when you’re already having to buy a filter system, it can in fact save you money over time by avoiding paying for a system that does more than it needs to or conversely, one which doesn’t deal with some contaminants that need removing.

 Moving on from this, there are two routes to go; either to install seperate filters in your home or to filter the whole of the household water at entry.
-We will look at some pros & cons of each.
+We will look at some pros & cons of each approach.

 Drinking Water Filter